lemonstener/lemonstener/README.md

 ### About me

 I am a Software Engineer who enjoys all aspects of Web Development.
 Whether it's scribbling some notes about a project or coding it there is always something I am working on.
-Currently enrolled in a coding bootcamp with Springboard.
+I recently graduated from my coding bootcamp and I am currently working on a number of websites as a freelancer.

 Gamer.
 Pro-wrestling fan.
 Proud dad of a mischievous 3 year old boy.
+I recently spent $40 on a Nerf gun because I am also a dork.

 ### Skills

-**Front End:** HTML, CSS, JavaScript, React.js, Bootstrap, jQuery, responsive design
+**Front End:** HTML, CSS, JavaScript, React.js, Bootstrap, jQuery, Webflow, responsive design

 **Back End:** SQL, Python, Flask, SQLAlchemy, Node.js, Express.js